Imlie: Ravivaar With Star Parivaar (2022)

 The cast of Imlie participated in Ravivaar With Star Parivaar, a musical competition wherein eight StarPlus shows competed against each other to win the title of "Best Parivaar".
-Imlie emerged as the first runner-up of the show.
+Imlie emerged as the first runner-up of the show and Sumbul Touqeer aka Imlie won the player of the series award as she was declared as the best performer, most stylish and screened sadasya of the show.
+She won a brand new car as a prize.

 Adaptations

 Imlie is an official adaptation of Ishti Kutum.
 The story of Imlie was originally based on Ishti Kutum till 250 episodes.
-Currently, the story is adapted from the series Milon Tithi.
+The second generation story was adapted from the series Milon Tithi.
+The third generation story was initially inspired from Star Jalsha's show Love Biye Aaj Kal.